 As newbies to the meat world, they dipped their toes into the water and successfully raised their first batch of meat chickens last summer.

-… and let me say, there is nothing like the taste and nutrients of a homegrown chicken verse a commercially raised chicken you’d purchase from a grocery store.
+… and let me say, there is nothing like the taste and nutrients of a homegrown chicken versus a commercially raised chicken you’d purchase from a grocery store.

 This spring they decided to up their game and raise four times the amount of meat chickens compared to the previous year.
 With the increase of birds, they needed a bigger space for them to stay.
 The barn was perfect when the chickies were little but as they grew, the chickens needed fresh air, more space and green grass.